Trueblueaddie/ouroboros-network/CONTRIBUTING.md

 when you bump the pinned index state you may need call `cabal update` in order for `cabal` to be happy.

-The Nix code which builds our packages also cares about the index state.
-This is represented by inputs managed by `niv`:
+The Nix code which builds our packages also needs some information relating to the index-state.
+This needs to be new enough to include the index-state specified in `cabal.project`.
+The information is represented by inputs managed by `niv`:
 You can update these by running:
 - `niv update hackage.nix` for Hackage
 - `niv update cardano-haskell-packages` for CHaP